top of page

 Balanced Growth & Responsible Spending

-Right now, city budgets combine with DDA plans to channel a disproportionate share of resources into high-visibility downtown projects and soon to be Housing Authority projects, while everyday needs like road safety, drainage, and neighborhood amenities are not maintained.
+Right now, city budgets combine with DDA plans to channel a disproportionate share of resources into high-visibility downtown projects and soon to be Housing Authority projects, while everyday needs like road safety, community support, and neighborhood amenities are not maintained.

-• Releasing all development agreements before giving approval with clearly communicated announcements and appropriate windows for public input.
+• Release all development agreements before giving approval with clearly communicated announcements and appropriate windows for public input.

-• to tie every major project to a measurable public benefit that residents can see and feel.
+• Tie every major project to a measurable public benefit that residents can see and feel.

 transparency and accountability.jpg